Danieljb5/Babylon-Wiki-Source/Achievements.md

 - What Would Jesus Do (complete a pacifist run) \
 - What Would God Do (kill everything) \
 - Inner Peace (be laid to rest) \
-- What does this one do again (experience every potion effect) \
+- What does this one do again? (experience every potion effect) \
 - Heavy drinker (drink 5 potions consecutively) \
 - I need to pee (experience every potion effect at once)